apigee/api-platform-samples/learn-edge/README.md

 # Learn Edge by doing

-The Learn Edge series is a hands-on, minimalistic learning exprience for beginning Edge developers.
-Each step is designed to be quick and easy to try and teaches a core concept that all Edge developers must master to be successful with the platform.
+The Learn Edge series is a hands-on learning exprience for beginning Edge developers.
+Each step is designed to be quick and easy to try and teaches a core concept or technique that Edge developers must master to be successful with the platform.

 ### Recommended order of examples

 This is the recommended path through the examples.
-But you can do them in any order you wish:
+But you can do them in any order you wish.
+Each sample can be deployed and run independently:

 1. [simplest-proxy](./simplest-proxy/README.md) - A simple proxy that does nothing!
 2. [proxy-to-a-target](./proxy-to-a-target/README.md) - A simple proxy that returns data from a backend target service.